sudarsunkannan/lsm_nvm/README.md

 ```

 ### Setting up in-memory file system for database
 Mount the NVM file system.
 Please use a large size (e.g., 32GB)
 or reduce key-value enteries
 ```
   $ source scripts/setvars.sh
   $ cd scripts

   //Configure and run Linux DAX file system
-  $ ./mount_dax.sh
+  $ scripts/mount_dax.sh

   //For using simple ramdisk instead of DAX (performance can be a
     problem)
-  $ ./mount_ramdisk.sh MEMSZ_IN_MB
+  $ scripts/mount_ramdisk.sh MEMSZ_IN_MB
 ```

 ## Running NoveLSM

 ### To run a simple benchmark,

-First set the enivornmental variables and then run the benchmark
+First set the environment variables and then run the benchmark
 ```
   $ source scripts/setvars.sh
   $ scripts/run_dbbench.sh